- As low as $381/Night

 If you have never been to Fripp before you are in for a treat.
 Fripp is a private island with no commercialization.
 Most people park their cars upon arrival and only travel by golf cart during their stay.
 The island is 1 mile wide and 3 miles long.
 Our home is located in the dead center just off of the main road (on a cul de sac) with the beach in one direction and the marina in the other.
 At the marina you can take shell excursions, Dolphin tours, rent paddle boards, or dock your boat.
 The beach offers chair and umbrella units with beach accesses every block.
 The "adult" pool is just off of the beach and offers a ocean side bar for drinks.
 There are 7 pools at Fripp including a kiddy pool, adult pool, Olympic pool, and one heated pool (don't plan on it being a hot tub but warmer than the rest.)
 There are also playgrounds, volley ball, and basket ball courts.
 The beach club offers a number of planned activities that you will find in a hand out you will receive at the guard gate upon arrival.
 Some of these include corn hole tournaments, Sand sculpture contest, pool side bingo, golf cart scavenger hunts and family karaoke nights.
 For the kids there is Camp Fripp (by reservation) and a nature center.

 Bath towels are supplied but bring your own beach towels.
 Washer and dryer in unit.
-One roll of paper towels and one roll per bathroom of toilet paper is supplied along with bed linens.
+One roll of paper towels and one roll per bathroom of toilet paper is included along with bed linens.

 About the Area

-Saint Helena Island is home to this vacation home.
+Fripp Island is home to this vacation home.
 The area's natural beauty can be seen at Sunset View Park and Fripp Island Beach, while Penn Center and York W. Bailey Museum are cultural highlights.

 Special Instructions